Contains the active ingredient furosemide (frusemide)

 Storage and disposal

-If you store your frusemide tablets out of the container they may not keep well.
+If you store your furosemide (frusemide) tablets out of the container they may not

 Heat, sunlight and dampness can destroy some medicines.